Tax season can be stressful, but after filing, you could end up with a refund from Uncle Sam – unless you’re an independent contractor.

 When you get your paycheck as a traditional employee, you probably notice that it’s a little smaller than it should be.
 That’s because your employer takes out a portion of your earnings to cover your taxes.
 Don’t worry – your employer is also paying some taxes for you, too.

-But when you’re an independent contractor, your clients don’t take any money out on your behalf, and they definitely aren’t paying a portion of your taxes.
+But when you’re a contractor, your clients don’t take any money out on your behalf, and they definitely aren’t paying a portion of your taxes.

 That’s why independent contractors pay a larger percentage of their earnings in taxes than traditional employees.
 Here’s what they pay:

 All independent contractors must pay self-employment taxes to cover Social Security and Medicare.
-And because there’s no employer footing half the bill, independent contractors are on the hook for all of it.
+And because there’s no employer footing half the bill, contractors and freelancers are on the hook for all of it.

 - 12.4% for Social Security